Predictive vs. Continuous Emissions Monitoring Systems

 - PEMS require no on site spare parts or consumable spare parts.

-- PEMS typically cost much less than CEMS (purchase price is even lower if a CEMS is on site to provide QA’d emissions data for PEMS model)
+- Predictive emissions monitoring systems typically cost much less than continuous emissions monitoring systems.
+The purchase price of a PEMS is even lower if a CEMS is on site to provide QA’d emissions data for PEMS model.

 - CEMS normal start up is 2-4 days, depending on complexity.